 6 No-Stress Tips For Eating Out With Baby

-How to prep for a restaurant trip with baby — it goes way beyond packing a bib.
+Prepping for a restaurant trip with baby goes way beyond packing a bib.

-There's no reason to leave your baby behind for a family meal on the town—well, if you have the right game plan, that is.
-Check out these pointers from Tammy Gold, founder of Gold Parent Coaching, and you and your baby can enjoy your favorite restaurant together in no time.
+There's no reason to leave baby behind for a family meal on the town—well, if you have the right game plan, that is.
+Check out these pointers from Tammy Gold, founder of Gold Parent Coaching, and you and baby will be enjoying your favorite restaurant together in no time.

-First, know what you're getting into.
+First things first, know what you're getting into.
 “The key to a smooth dinner is parent prep,” says Gold.
-Decide what your child is ready for, anticipate what could happen (tantrum, diaper explosion), determine how to prevent it and know what you'll do if it happens anyway.
-Just being ready for these little blips is really half the battle.
+Decide what your child is ready for, anticipate what could happen (tantrum, diaper explosion), determine how to prevent it and consider what you'll do if it happens anyway.
+Just thinking about how you'll handle these little blips is really half the battle.

 2. Pick the right location

 “Look for places with lots of space to walk around,” says Gold.
 “This way, you can take a tour of the place before the meal, and maybe a tour while you're waiting for the food.”
-This can really help blow off some steam and keep baby from getting too bored.
-Look for some interesting distractions too—maybe there’s a large painting or an aquarium in the restaurant.
+Keeping baby engaged and moving around can really help blow off some steam and keep him from getting bored (i.e. cranky).
+Look for venues with some interesting distractions too—maybe there’s a large painting or an aquarium in the restaurant.
 A playground across the street?
 Even better.
 Definitely stay away from places with dim lights and fine crystal.
-No time to scope?
+No time to scope it out ahead of time?
 Call to see if they offer high chairs or boosters.
-If not, they probably aren't used to tiny patrons.
+If not, that's your sign that they probably aren't used to tiny patrons.

 3. Time it well